Decree Nisi in a divorce – how long will this take?

 - Petitioner files online petition for divorce with the court

-- Approx 3-4 weeks petition issued and the petition is served on the respondent
+- Approximately 3-4 weeks petition issued and the petition is served on the respondent

 - 7 days later Respondent must file acknowledgement of service with the court